rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/how_to_deploy/index.md

 {{< /more >}}

+### The `get-modules.sh` script

+The `get-modules.sh` script loads additional modules needed by the project, which are retrieved from dedicated rollyourown.xyz repositories.

+{{< more "secondary">}}

+In detail, the following tasks are performed by the get-modules script:

+- For all projects, the repository [https://github.com/rollyourown-xyz/ryo-host-setup-generic](https://github.com/rollyourown-xyz/ryo-host-setup-generic) is added as a git submodule and cloned to the modules directory.
+This repository contains generic setup scripts for any rollyourown.xyz host

+- Depending on the project, additional re-usable modules are fetched from dedicated rollyourown.xyz repositories

+{{< /more >}}

 ### The `host-setup.sh` script

-The `host-setup.sh` script uses the host server's initial root password to secure the server, set it up to be controlled by the control node and to host [LXD](https://linuxcontainers.org/lxd/) containers for the project deployment.
-This script simply calls an [ansible](https://www.ansible.com/) playbook that executes tasks on the host server.
+The `host-setup.sh` uses the host server's initial root password to secure the server, set it up to be controlled by the control node and to host [LXD](https://linuxcontainers.org/lxd/) containers for the project deployment.
+This script simply calls generic and project-specific [ansible](https://www.ansible.com/) playbooks that execute tasks on the host server.

 {{< more "secondary">}}

-In detail, the following tasks are performed by the host-setup playbook:
+In detail, the following tasks are performed by the host-setup playbooks:

 - A non-root user account is created, the SSH public key created on the control machine by the [local-setup playbook](#the-local-setupsh-script) is added to the user's account and the account is added to the sudo group and configured for password-less sudo.
 The non-root user account is then used with [SSH public key authetication](https://help.ubuntu.com/community/SSH/OpenSSH/Keys) for all further communication to the server and all further setup steps